jcartledge/sublime-surround/README.md

 # sublime-surround

-Sublime-surround is a [SublimeText 2](http://www.sublimetext.com/) plugin for adding, deleting and modifying text around the cursor or selection.
+Sublime-surround is a plugin for [SublimeText 2 and 3](http://www.sublimetext.com/) for adding, deleting and modifying text around the cursor or selection.

 It makes it easy to do things like: